Linuxbrew/brew/docs/Manpage.md

     the HEAD installation of the formula is outdated.
 Otherwise, the repository's HEAD will be checked for updates when a new stable or devel version has been released.

+    If `--ignore-pinned` is passed, set a 0 exit code even if pinned formulae are not upgraded.

     If `formulae` are given, upgrade only the specified brews (unless they are pinned; see `pin`, `unpin`).